-The naturalization interview is an important step in completing the naturalization process and in becoming a U.S. citizen.
-Some weeks or months after submitting your application on Form N-400, and after having attended your fingerprint appointment, you will receive a letter from U.S. Citizenship and Immigration Services (USCIS) giving you a date, time, and place for your personal interview.
+The naturalization interview is an important step in completing the process of becoming a U.S. citizen.
+Some weeks or months after submitting your application on Form N-400, and after having attended your fingerprint (biometrics) appointment, you will receive a letter from U.S. Citizenship and Immigration Services (USCIS) giving you a date, time, and place for your personal interview.

 Below, we discuss how to prepare yourself for this interview.

 USCIS will send you a list of documents to bring to your interview.
 Depending on what's relevant, these might include your green card and other forms of photo identification, all passports and travel documents you've had or used, proof of your valid marriage (if you got your green card through marriage), proof that any trips you took outside the U.S. are not a sign that you actually resettled elsewhere ("abandoned" your residence), and so on.

 You'll also need to bring documents proving any changes to the information on your N-400, for example showing a name or address change since the time you filed the form.

 For your own sake, bring a copy of the Form N-400 that you submitted to USCIS, to refer to during the interview.

 The USCIS officer will begin by explaining the purpose of the interview.
 That person will request your driver's license or some other document that verifies your identity.
 The officer will then ask you to raise your right hand and swear to tell the truth during the interview.

 Next, the USCIS officer will ask you general questions regarding topics such as your background or other information on your N-400.
 This is partly just to double check the information.
 During this time, however, the officer will also be carefully listening to see whether you understand the English language (one of the citizenship requirements).